JustAnyones/Plugin-creator-website/docs/docs/draft-types/swat.md

 ### water
 ::: type: integer

+Produced amount of water by this building in L/h.
 Positive values produce and negative values consume the resource.

 Maximum possible value is determined by $	ext{width} 	imes 	ext{height} 	imes 10000$, unless you're using privileges.

+**By default**, the value will be inferred from building size.

 ### water border frames
 ::: type: Frame[]